the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [6.1.0] 2024-09-25 =

+* Feature - Update core settings functionality and styles to allow for new plugin settings layout.
+[TEC-5124]
+* Feature - Update settings field generation and add functionality to facilitate sidebars on settings pages.
+[TEC-5137]

 = [6.0.3.1] 2024-09-16 =

 * Security - Improve general escaping for ORM queries to prevent legacy Events methods to be used for SQL injections.